-- 6. Visually inspect the tires to make sure there are no nails or other objects embedded that could poke a hole in the tire and cause an air leak. - 7.
-Check the sidewalls to make sure there are no gouges, cuts, bulges or other irregularities.
+6. Visually inspect the tires to make sure there are no nails or other objects embedded that could poke a hole in the tire and cause an air leak.

+7. Check the sidewalls to make sure there are no gouges, cuts or bulges.